The-Dreadnought/Prometheus-Network/README.md

 Node sent a TLS Alert, you'll see it there.

-Since the concerns of the Node aren't precisely the same as the concerns of a TLS endpoint, the correspondence can't always be made exact, so here are some specific TLS Alert values that SubstratumNode produces in specific situations.
+Since the concerns of the Node aren't precisely the same as the concerns of a TLS endpoint, the correspondence can't always be made exact, so here are some specific TLS Alert values that Prometheus NetworkNode produces in specific situations.

 * Routing Failure - `internal_error`: If your node is not yet "warmed up" enough in the selected Network to see a